Nodenkey/portfolio/src/posts/js-number-methods.md

 function then takes over.
 The reduce array is used to "reduce" a javascript array into a single value by accumulating its value.

 The reduce function takes two parameters: a callback function and an initializer.
-The callback function also takes two
-parameters: the accumulator and current value.
+The callback function also takes two parameters: the accumulator and current value.
+The initializer refers to where the loop begins.
+On the first loop, the initializer's value is passed to the accumulator to begin the loop.
+If the initializer is not declared, on the first loop, the accumulator takes the first value in the array as its value, whiles the current value takes the second value in the array as its value.

 Let's see this in action.
 Notice how similar it is to the loop used above.